OpenLLM-France/RAGondin/README.md

 RERANKER_ENABLED=false
 RERANKER_MODEL=Alibaba-NLP/gte-multilingual-reranker-base # or jinaai/jina-reranker-v2-base-multilingual or jinaai/jina-colbert-v2 if you want
 RERANKER_MODEL_TYPE=crossencoder # colbert
-RERANKER_TOP_K=5 # Number of documents to return after reranking. upgrade to 8 for better results if your llm has a wider context window
+RERANKER_TOP_K=5 # Number of documents to return after reranking. increment it for better results if your llm has a wider context window

 # Prompts
 PROMPTS_DIR=../prompts/example3